Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUST id="java-service-client-immutable" %} ensure that all service client classes are immutable upon instantiation.

 {% include requirement/MUSTNOT id="java-service-client-constructors" %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
 Keep visibility to a minimum.

+TODO: Group information regarding not using constructors and the corresponding correct approach to client creation.

 {% include requirement/MUST id="java-service-client-method-naming" %} use standard JavaBean naming prefixes for all getters and setters that are not service methods.